cyberark/conjur-oss-helm-chart/README.md

 This will deploy the latest version of `cyberark/conjur`.
 A PostgreSQL deployment is created to store Conjur state.

-#### Install a specific version of Conjur, expose it outside the cluster, use a remote database
+#### Install a specific version of Conjur, expose it outside the cluster, use letsencrypt domain name, use a remote database

 ```sh-session
 $ helm install \